docker-library/docs/influxdb/content.md

 ##### INFLUXDB_HTTP_AUTH_ENABLED

 Enables authentication.
-Either this must be set or `auth-enabled = true` must be set within the configuration file for any authentication related options below to work.
+Either this must be set to `true` or `auth-enabled = true` must be set within the configuration file for any authentication related options below to work.

 ##### INFLUXDB_ADMIN_USER